Homework

 Any disputes with posted grades must be raised within 7 days (unless specifically noted) of the score posting.
 Then follow the process below for the type of regrade you are requesting.

-Fill out this HW regrade form within 7 days of grades being released.
+Fill out your regrade within 7 days of grades being released for programming assignments only.
+Please fill out written HW regrades and PA Visual regrades on Gradescope.
+For PA Automatic score regrades, please reply the Issue that was given to your pa#-username repository on GitHub.
 The TAs will review the request.
 If they can deal with it themselves, then they will do so and email you the result.
-If they cannot address it or you don’t hear from them, please attend the special HW regrade office hours that the TAs will announce on Piazza for each homework.
+If they cannot address it or you don’t hear from them, please make a private Piazza post.
 Again you must submit your regrade request within 7 days and after 7 days no regrade requests will be considered for any reason, even if it is our grading mistake.
 Be prompt and do not delay reviewing your HW grades.
 [Note: The regrades don’t have to be resolved within 7 days, though hopefully they will; we just need you to raise the issue on the regrade form within 7 days].

 Any regrade request will result in us trying to give the fairest possible grade to you, which could be higher or lower than the one you received originally.
 Finally, please note that regrades are not for “fixing” your code.
 For example: If there was just one line off that caused all the tests to fail, that might be a viable reason for a regrade but we have a standard policy over the years that each expression change on a regrade is a -10 deduction, because it was really your responsibility (especially if the test suite was released before submission) to ensure your code compiled, tested, and all files were submitted on Github which can be verified by the “Verification” process outlined at the end of each homework.